at-import/Singularity/readme.md

 * To file an issue with Singularity, be it a feature request or a bug report, please use our [Issue Queue](https://github.com/Team-Sass/Singularity/issues).
 * If you are in IRC, the maintainers and many fellow users tend to hang out in the #sass and #compass rooms on irc.freenode.net.
 Asking in there may get you a quick answer to your question, but we still encourage you to file your inquiry in the appropriate place above to

+## Contributing to Singularity

+We love contributors!
+Yes we do!
+If you would like to contribute to Singularity, please follow the [Contributing Guidelines](https://github.com/Team-Sass/Singularity/blob/1.x.x/CONTRIBUTING.md)

 ## Singularity Plugins

 Having been designed to be extensible, the ability to create plugins for Singularity is great and we expect to see great things.
 From new [Output Span](https://github.com/Team-Sass/Singularity/wiki/Spanning-The-Grid#output-span) syntaxes to new [Output Styles](https://github.com/Team-Sass/Singularity/wiki/Output-Styles) to new [Grid Generators](https://github.com/Team-Sass/Singularity/wiki/Grid-Generators), we are excited to see what the community will come up with.
 Below are a list of Singularity Plugins available.
 If you would like to add your Plugin to the list, please issue a Pull Request to add it to the list!